minprog/cs50x-1718-1819/info/10 Syllabus.md

 Office hours are opportunities for assistance with problem sets alongside the course's teaching assistants.
 Office hours ordinarily take place on weekdays.

-## Tutoring

-For students who avail themselves of the course's other resources but still find themselves struggling, the course offers tutoring, to the extent possible, providing opportunities for students to work with the course's staff one-on-one or in small groups.
-To arrange, contact the course's heads.

 ## Problem Sets